TimCares/MasterThesis/docs/thesis/background/transformer.typ

 While we previously introduced concepts to train smaller models in a cost-efficient way, we now introduce the architecture of the models used in this work.
 We will exclusively make use of the Transformer architecture @transformer, which has been shown to be highly effective across vision @beit and language @bert.
-Consequtively, we will define the interpretation of image and text in the context of the Transformer.
+Consequtively, we will also define the interpretation of image and text in the context of the Transformer.

 === Language Transformer <language_transformer>